Social Care and Society

 Catherine’s research interests have centred on the interface between health care and social care, family care, mental health social care, and self-harm and suicide.
 She has led a series of funded research capability strengthening initiatives in Wales, England and more recently internationally.
 Her current research portfolio includes research on the social care needs of people serving custodial sentences and on release; the effects of COVID-19 on the social care workforce; self-harm surveillance in South Asia; mental health and social care; and, the use of routinely collected social care data.

 Catherine is the social care research lead for a number of infrastructure initiatives, including the NIHR Applied Research Collaboration (ARC) Greater Manchester and the NIHR Patient Safety and Research Collaborative.
-She is the academic lead of the newly formed NIHR Specialist Social Care Centre as part of the Lancaster University and Partners NIHR Research Support Service (RSS) Hub.
+She is the academic lead of one of the Specialist Social Care Centre as part of the Lancaster University and Partners NIHR Research Support Service (RSS) Hub.

 Read Catherine’s research profile.